ipfs/specs/src/ipns-uri.md

 ### Why base36 for Ed25519

 A single DNS label is capped at 63 characters, and an authority that should double as a subdomain-gateway label inherits that cap.
-An Ed25519 `libp2p-key` CIDv1 is about 40 bytes; its `base32` string runs to roughly 64 characters, just over the limit, while its `base36` string (`k51...`) fits. base32 remains fine for shorter identifiers, but base36 is what keeps an Ed25519 IPNS name usable as an authority and as a Subdomain Gateway label.
+Because an Ed25519 key is inlined rather than hashed (see [Keys too big to inline](#keys-too-big-to-inline)), its `libp2p-key` CIDv1 is 40 bytes, the largest an IPNS name gets in practice.
+That is 65 characters in `base32`, two over the limit, and 63 in `base36` (`k51...`), which just fits. base32 remains fine for the shorter, hashed names, but base36 is what keeps an Ed25519 IPNS name usable as an authority and as a Subdomain Gateway label.

 ### Room for new key types